dribnet/purvs/README.md

 ![Image alt text](https://cdn.dribbble.com/users/944284/screenshots/2373617/neon_palette.png?compress=1&resize=800x600)

 I've started to crate letters in editor.html.
 I decid to let the arc size and Y position stay as a constant, so I can limit my parameters.

+*17 April* :sunny: :umbrella:
+Finished my basic letter form today, what I want to work on now is to refine them a bit more and see what else I could do to improve it.